Can My Employee Sue Me for FLSA Retaliation? The Supreme Court Weighs In

 The Supreme Court considered this split among the federal appeals courts in oral arguments on October 13, 2010.
 Justices from both ends of the spectrum – including Justices Alito, Breyer, and Sotomayor – questioned how "formal" a verbal complaint should be to trigger the anti-retaliation provision.
 Justice Sotomayor expressed concern about whether a passing remark about a potential violation at a cocktail party should really be enough, while Justice Breyer suggested that oral complaints might need to be made in the context of something more structured, such as a union grievance procedure, for the anti-retaliation clause to apply.
 Also, although the vast majority of federal courts have long-held that internal employee complaints are protected, Justice Scalia suggested that perhaps the FLSA anti-retaliation provision only applies to complaints made to governmental agencies or the courts, and stated that therefore he would be reluctant to hold that verbal complaints to a supervisor are sufficient.

 The Supreme Court is not expected to issue a decision in Kasten v.
 Saint-Gobain Performance Plastics for some time.
 In the meantime, most employers should assume that verbal complaints to a supervisor regarding wages and overtime issues are protected activity under the FLSA.
 Even those employers in such states as Illinois, Indiana, and Wisconsin should tread carefully, because although such verbal complaints are not currently protected in those states under the FLSA, the Department of Labor and state law may take a contrary view.
-Employers with questions about this issue, or wage-and-hour law compliance issues in general, are encouraged to contact any member of Varnum's Labor and Employment Practice Group.
+Employers with questions about this issue, or wage-and-hour law compliance issues in general, are encouraged to contact any member of Varnum's Labor and Employment Practice Team.